20 Other Ways to Say “This Quote Shows” (With Examples)

 “This proverb signifies the value of patience in Japanese culture: ‘Fall seven times, stand up eight.’
 The saying demonstrates the importance of perseverance.”

-See also 20 Other Ways to Say "Have a Good Rest of Your Day" (With Examples)
+See also 20 Other Ways to Say "Meet and Greet" (With Examples)

 10. “The Passage Points Out”